taylorconor/p2psc/doc/protocol.md

 # Protocol
-This document describes the protocol used to create a socket between two peers using `p2psc`.
+This document describes the protocol used to create a socket between two Peers using `p2psc`.
 All messages in the `p2psc` protocol are encoded in JSON format, and consist of a message type, a protocol version, and a payload.

 ## Initialisation
-Before attempting to create a socket between two peers using `p2psc`, a `Keypair` for both peers must be either created or initialised.
-This is done independently by both peers.
-The protocol assumes that the connecting peer, (the _Client_), is aware of the other peer's (the _Peer_) public key.
+Before attempting to create a socket between two Peers using `p2psc`, a `Keypair` for both Peers must be either created or initialised.
+This is done independently by both Peers.
+The protocol assumes that the connecting Peer, (the _Client_), is aware of the other Peer's (the _Peer_) public key.
 The keypairs are used so peers can prove their identities to each other, and can encrypt their communication.

-We also assume the presence of a Mediator, a server trusted by both peers, to mediate the handshake.
+We also assume the presence of a Mediator, a server trusted by both Peers, to mediate the handshake.
 A Mediator specification is outlined in _**TODO: Mediator spec**_.

 ## Handshake
-A socket creation handshake happens in two stages; first, the Client registers with the Mediator.
-Then, the Mediator facilitates the creation of a connection between the Client and its desired Peer.
+A socket creation handshake happens in two stages; first, the Client registers with the Mediator (the _Mediator Handshake_).
+Then, the Mediator facilitates the creation of a connection between the Client and its desired Peer (the _Peer Handshake_).

 ### Mediator handshake
-A Client advertises itself to the Mediator by sending an `Advertise` message:
+A Peer advertises itself to the Mediator by sending an `Advertise` message:
 ```
 {
     'type': kMessageTypeAdvertise,